pykeen/pykeen/README.rst

 Summarize the Results of All Experiments
 ****************************************
-To summarize the results of all experiments, please run following command:
+To summarize the results of all experiments, run:

 .. code-block:: sh